All Episodes

 And the evidence is quite palpable when you take a look at Al Gore gets a total pass by these people.

-And certainly for the national news media, and yet James Hansen, head of NASA's Goddard Institute for Space Studies, is been wrong so often it boggles the mind.
+And yet, James Hansen, head of NASA's Goddard Institute for Space Studies, has been wrong so often it boggles the mind.

-Hanson admitted to Scientific American a few years back that he initially exaggerated the effects of global warming in order to get attention to the problem.
+Hansen admitted to Scientific American a few years back that he initially exaggerated the effects of global warming in order to get attention to the problem.

 It was what?

-Zurich received 20 centimeters, breaking the record of fourteenths in 1939.
+Zurich received 20 centimeters, breaking the record of 14 in 1939.

 October was cold in the United States.

-So how did they say how did James Hansen and the NASA Goddard Institute say October was the hottest on record despite all these record low temperatures?
+So how did they say, how did James Hansen and the NASA Goddard Institute say October was the hottest on record despite all these record low temperatures?

 Whoops.